Learn to code or level up with RailsBridge!

 - an all-day Workshop on Saturday where you’ll learn to use both Ruby and Rails to build and publish a web application.
 We provide breakfast and lunch.

 You’ll be given sufficient background and confidence to continue developing their Rails skills independently.
 We’ll be teaching in English and Afrikaans.

 The Friday night InstallFest is about software, snacks, and sharing.
 It's about unwinding from your day and preparing for the next day's adventure.

 The Saturday workshop is quite informal.
 You'll work through the documentation at your own pace, asking questions and getting answer from yourself, the other attendees, and from teachers who are close by in case you would like some help.

-Also, you can follow us on Twitter @RailsBridgeCPT
+You can also follow us on Twitter @RailsBridgeCPT.

 About Ruby and Rails

 Ruby is a free, open source programming language with a focus on simplicity and productivity.
 Ruby on Rails is a web application framework: a reusable set of shortcuts that help you build dynamic web sites.

 We want to push for all kinds of diversity in the Cape Town tech community: gender, ethnicity, sexual orientation, ability, and class.
 Women were the first population that RailsBridge focused on, but aren't the last.

 We believe that the people making technology should accurately reflect the diversity of those using it.
 Research shows that diverse teams produce better results, and are more creative and innovative.